Forensic Chemistry, BS

 - Ballistics laboratory and forensic ballistics research facility.

-- Over 10,000 square feet of modern laboratory space.
+- Over 18,000 square feet of dedicated laboratory, classroom, and research space.

 - J. Edgar Hoover Foundation Scholarships: Two 2-year partial scholarships awarded to juniors demonstrating financial need and academic excellence.